soponpunth/AutoPass_DD2/README.md

 2. [pytesseract](https://pypi.org/project/pytesseract/)

 # Installation Guide
-1. `pip install pyautogui`
-2. `pip install pytesseract`
+1. `pip install pyautogui pytesseract`
-3. Edit `tesseract_path` in `Config.py` to your installed location
+2. Edit `tesseract_path` in `Config.py` to your installed location

 # What to expect
 - Press `G` at the end of each wave excluding the build phase.
 - Once the run is done, there will be a **beep** sound to notify the player.
 - If a wave is failed, a retry will automatically happen with a **beep** sound.
-However, the player must still perform the build phase.

 # Usage
 1. Run **DD2** game in a **Fullscreen Windowed** mode
 2. Run `python AutoPass.py`
-3. Enter a number of waves for the map
+3. Enter a total number of remaining waves from the map

 ```
 User> python AutoPass.py
-Screen  Size(width=3840, height=2160)
 Enter number of waves:

 ```